California researchers attempt ocean climate solution

 Seawater can store 150 times more carbon dioxide per unit volume than air, roughly.
 But absorbing the greenhouse gas has come at a cost, causing oceans to become more acidic, destroying coral reefs and harming marine species, including impeding shellfish from building their skeletons.

-The technology, dubbed SeaChange, developed by the University of California Los Angeles engineering faculty, is meant to seize on the ocean’s natural abilities, said Gaurav Sant, director of UCLA’s Institute of Carbon Management.
+The technology, dubbed SeaChange, developed by the University of California Los Angeles engineering faculty, is meant to seize on the ocean’s natural abilities, said Gaurav Sant, director of UCLA’s Institute for Carbon Management.

 The process sends an electrical charge through seawater flowing through tanks on the barge.
 That then sets off a series of chemical reactions that trap the greenhouse gas into a solid mineral that includes calcium carbonate — the same thing seashells are made of.
 The seawater is then returned to the ocean and can pull more carbon dioxide out of the air.
 The calcium carbonate settles to the sea floor.

-Note: —- This story was first published on April 20, 2023.
-It was updated on April 21, 2023 to correct the the name of the UCLA Institute for Carbon Management, originally published as the UCLA Institute of Carbon Management.